Awards & Prizes

 Submission Info

-Submissions for the 2023 Goldsmith Book Prize have closed.
-Check back in the fall to submit a book for the 2024 prize.
+Submissions for the 2025 Goldsmith Book Prize have closed.

 Questions